neil826t/neil826t/README.md

 ### Hi there 👋

+Thanks for visiting my github.
+Like most things in my life, it is a work in progress but I'm happy with what I've learned to get to this point.

+A lot of my repositories are still educational since I'm still a student.
+The other repositories are mostly personal projects, a lot of which I made when I was young before I knew about github.

+I love talking to people about the things I've done and I'm working on; feel free to shoot me an email with any questions at neli826t@gmail.com.

 <!--
 **neil826t/neil826t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.